f5devcentral/f5-rseries-training/docs/rseries_security.rst

 - Timeout observered on admin ssh access to F5OS confd CLI = 30 seconds
 - Timeout observered on ssh access for root account logged into bash, then issue su admin to F5OS Confd CLI = 30 seconds logged out of F5OS confd CLI and dropped to bash, then 60 seconds logged out of bash.

-Below are the conclusinons from the first test that explain the interaction betweeen the two idle timeout settings:
+Below are the conclusions from the first test that explain the interaction betweeen the two idle timeout settings:

-	• For Console connections:
+For Console connections:
 - When logging in as root to the console, the sshd-idle-timeout controls the timeout from bash ( 60 seconds)
 - When logging in as admin to the console, the idle-timeout controls the timeout from confd CLI (30 seconds)
 - When logging in as root to the console and then performing an "su admin" to access confd.
     - The idle-timeout controls how long the confd CLI session will be timed-out.
 (30 seconds)
     - The session will timeout and return to the bash shell.
     - The sshd-idle-timeout will control how long before the bash session times out. ( 60 seconds)

-	• For SSH sessions:
+For SSH sessions:
 - When logging in as root over SSH, the sshd-idle-timeout controls the timeout from bash ( 60 seconds)
 - When logging in as admin over SSH, the idle-timeout controls the timeout from confd CLI (30 seconds)
 - When logging in as root to the console and then performing an "su admin" to access confd.
     - The idle-timeout controls how long the confd CLI session will be timed-out.
 (30 seconds)
     - The session will timeout and return to the bash shell.
     - The sshd-idle-timeout will control how long before the bash session times out. ( 60 seconds)

 In the second test, the idle-timeout is set for 60 seconds and the sshd-idle-timeout is set for 30 seconds.